thomas-xin/invisicode/README.md

 Encodes arbitrary data into strings that display invisibly on devices and platforms supporting unicode.

-Operates in base 4096, carrying 1.5 bytes of payload per code point — that is, 3 input bytes become 2 code points, so output length is ⅔ of input length.
+Operates in base 4096, carrying 1.5 bytes of payload per code point, meaning every 3 input bytes become 2 code points, so the output length is on average ⅔ of input length.
 In practice the efficiency is marginally lower due to one or two padding characters required in specific cases, but this is negligible as the input size increases.

 Originally a coding scheme designed for [Miza](https://github.com/thomas-xin/Miza), as one of the methods to hide small amounts of persistent data in text messages to represent instructions for future edits to the message, while remaining visually undisruptive to users.